JetBrains/kotlin/GRADLE_PLUGIN.md

              includeDirs "include/directory" "another/directory"   // Directories to look for headers.

              link <files which will be linked with native stubs>    // Additional files to link with native stubs.

+             dumpParameters(true)                                   // Print all parameters during the build.
          }
      }